ThePotato10/timer-app/README.md

 # timer-app
-A simple and visually-stunning timer app built on electron
+A simple, visually-stunning, and hackable timer app built on electron

 ## To Install
 1. git clone this repository to your local filesystem